Pocket/content-monorepo/README.md

 # Content-Monorepo

-This repo contains Content owned TS microservices structured in a monorepo.
+This repo contains Content owned TS microservices structured in a monorepo?

 Some of the patterns such as docker & circleCI have been adopted from [Pocket's Monorepo](https://github.com/Pocket/pocket-monorepo) setup by Daniel & Kat.